 - Mary Pipher, The Green Boat: Reviving Ourselves in Our Capsized Culture

-In September 2012, we gathered in Moab, Utah, for the 1st Women’s Congress for Future Generations: three days to dream, debate, write, sing, speak and create.
-The focus was on the rights of future generations to a just and livable future.
+Rising from a spirit of frustration with how women’s voices were ignored in the environmental movement and a yearning for connections with more women within that space, the first Women’s Congress was held in September 2012.
+We gathered in Moab, Utah for three days to dream, debate, write, sing, speak and create.
+The focus was on the rights of future generations and how we could work to ensure a just and livable future.

-In November 2014, a Minnesota team, under the auspices of the Science & Environmental Health Network, convened the 2nd Women’s Congress in Minneapolis.
+In November 2014 in Minnesota, the 2nd Women’s Congress in Minneapolis convened.
 We collaborated with environmental and justice organizations, inspiring women to stand together for the rights of future generations.
-A Declaration of the Rights of All Waters was drafted and ratified by this Congress.
+Here A Declaration of the Rights of All Waters was drafted and ratified.